BellaTatts/Digital-writing-folio/Week 3.md

 ### Exercises

+I give a more definite definiton below of both but here I will broaden the scope of that understanding.

 What is an algorithm?
 A:

 What is a constraint?
 A:

-Can you think of ways you might already be using thesein your writing? (e.g., tools, techniques or processes that constrain and sytematise the way you write)?
+Can you think of ways you might already be using these in your writing? (e.g., tools, techniques or processes that constrain and sytematise the way you write)?
 Why were the Oupilo writers so interested in the intersection of maths and literature?
+A:

 How does algorthmic writing make us think differently about authorship?
-Pen and Paper

-Use pen and paper in applying the following processes and constraints.
-Take a photo of the results or transcribe them and add them to your folio.
+A: It plays into the idea that nothing is truly ours if all of it exists in some form already.

 #### The Garfield poem